tawrid/TestProject/readme.md

 Reference Link: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html

-Then first you will have to create
+Then first you will have to create:

 #eb init -p go <Application_Name> --profile <AWS profile name>

-As next step you will have to follow the prompt to setup your environment
+As next step you will have to follow the prompt to setup your environment:

 #eb init

-Afterward you will have to create teh stack
+Afterward you will have to create teh stack:

 #eb create <Application_Name> --database --database.username <User_Name> --database.password <DB_Password> --database.engine <DB_Engine_Name> -db.i <DB_Instance_Type> --scale 1

-Then should be able to deploy the application
+Then should be able to deploy the application:

 #eb deploy

-To destroy the deployment run
+To destroy the deployment run:

 #eb terminate